 Have you ever been lied to about a financial decision?
 How about mislead?
 Do colleges do that?
 Yes, they do.
 College admissions departments have immense pressure just like a sales department at a big business.
 These university departments are charged with getting paying students through the door.
 To accomplish that goal, the truth is flexible, at times.
-Watch out for these lies colleges tell that can have a profound effect on your family finances and the cost of degree.
+Watch out for these lies colleges tell that can have a profound effect on your family finances and the cost of a degree.

 "I say this in order that no one may delude you with plausible arguments."
 Colossians 2:4 ESV

 Our school’s higher price is because our degrees are better

 The quality or benefits of a bachelor’s degree means different things depending on who you ask.
 Most people interpret this question as a more prestigious (more expensive) degree will translate into a high salary for the graduate.
 The Wall Street Journal did a study that showed “elite schools” only affect graduate earnings in a limited set of circumstances.
 They only found that some fields like business and liberal arts were positively affected by the prestige of the school.
 Even then, the difference is far from a guarantee.

 The best quality colleges are always the most expensive

 Net Price Calculators Are Always Right

 Most colleges these days encourage you to disregard their “sticker price” and look at a calculator on their website called a “net price calculator.”
 The idea behind these calculators is to give the prospective applicant an idea of what they would pay considering factors like financial aid.
 The idea here is sound, but each calculator is specific to a school.
 The net price calculators some colleges offer can understate the cost or overstate the amount of aid you could expect to receive.
 Intentional or not, the effect is the same.
 Using these tools is a good step but verify the accuracy of the information with an independent source before making a decision.